-Very few expatriates drive in Tianjin with most using taxis, subways, and electric bicycles or push bikes.
+Very few expatriates drive in Tianjin with most using taxis (DiDis), subways, and electric bicycles or push bikes.

 The school reimburses each teacher of 700-900 RMB per month for travel expenses.
-This covers about half of the commuting expenses each month, so teachers usually arrange to share taxis to travel to and from school.
+This covers about half of the commuting expenses each month if using a prearranged private driver who picks you up each morning and afternoon.
+Teachers wanting to use this sort of pre-arranged service usually arrange to share taxis to travel to and from school.
+If taking Didis, the allowance is just about right.